Humza Al-Hafeez

 Humza al-Hafeez (born Leonard Ernest Weir; February 28, 1931 – November 27, 2015, and formerly known as Leonard 12X Weir) was an American Islamic minister, author, and social activist.
 He was the first Black Muslim police officer in the New York Police Department (NYPD).

-In the late 1950s, al-Hafeez founded and served as President of the National Society of Afro-American Policemen, an organization that sought to improve work conditions for Black law enforcement officers, expand employment opportunities, and strengthen relationships between the NYPD and members of the Black and Muslim communities.
+In the late 1950s, al-Hafeez founded and served as president of the National Society of Afro-American Policemen, an organization that sought to improve work conditions for Black law enforcement officers, expand employment opportunities, and strengthen relationships between the NYPD and members of the Black and Muslim communities.

-Over the course of al-Hafeez's career, he received countless commendations and awards, including citations for outstanding community service.
+Over the course of al-Hafeez's career, he received numerous commendations and awards, including citations for outstanding community service.

 Personal life

-Born in Harlem, New York to Asa Moss Weir, a West Indian immigrant (Jamaica, West Indies) and Rosa May Danielson of mixed Caribbean ancestry (Dominican Republic and St. Croix, Virgin Islands), Weir attended New York City public schools where he demonstrated an early aptitude for history and politics.
+Born in Harlem, New York, to Asa Moss Weir, a West Indian immigrant (Jamaica, West Indies) and Rosa May Danielson of mixed Caribbean ancestry (Dominican Republic and St. Croix, Virgin Islands), Weir attended New York City public schools where he demonstrated an early aptitude for history and politics.
 The demands of his young life forced him to quit high school in his early years of enrollment.
 Yet, as a drop-out, his proclivity for service was fueled amidst an environment that was often biased against minority youth.
 In 1957, he took the City of New York Police exam and passed.
 However, to qualify for an appointment, a high school or general equivalency diploma was required.
 He arranged to take the General Educational Development examination in Manhattan, at Washington Irving High School.
 He earned a passing score, was awarded a diploma, and entered the NYPD in February 1959, where he sought to improve work conditions for black-uniformed officers. and the community at large.
 Over the course of his employment, he worked as an undercover special investigator for the U.S. Drug Enforcement Administration and as Special Investigator for the Knapp Commission where he investigated corruption in the NYPD.

 In the early 1970s, he joined the Nation of Islam, Temple #7, headquartered in Harlem, and in 1975, he changed his name to Humza al-Hafeez.
 His first book, Some Things to Think About, was based on his experiences coming of age during the 1940s and 50s, his acceptance of Islam, and his advocacy as a law enforcement officer in the 1970s.